destructo570/dehidden-frontend-task-solution/README.md

  Steps to run this on your machine

- 1. Download and extract the code ann in the root folder run
+ 1. Download and extract the code and in the root folder run

  2. Open terminal in root directory and install all dependecies using this command